RedBlaze42/Projet-ASL/README.md

 This code uses the CMake build system recommended by the Raspberry Pi Pico C/C++ SDK.

-By default, the debugging is done with the UART protocol via the usb port using the tinyusb submodule, but you can switch to the GPIO UART by changing this lines in the CMakeLists.txt file:
+By default, the debugging is done with the UART protocol via the usb port using the tinyusb submodule, but you can switch to the GPIO UART by changing these lines in the CMakeLists.txt file:
 ```Makefile
 # Enable usb output, disable uart output
 pico_enable_stdio_usb(${PROJECT_NAME} 1)